-Some Android developers may elect to sign their apps using Google Play (instead of signing the Fused app on Appdome) and allow Google to manage the signing certificate.
-In order to do this, you need to extract a SHA-1 or SHA-256 Fingerprint from the Google Play signing certificate.
+Some Android developers may elect to sign their apps using Google Play, and allow Google to manage the app signing certificate.
+In order to sign apps on Google Play after signing the app on Appdome, you need to first extract a SHA-1 or SHA-256 Fingerprint from the Google Play signing certificate.

-This Knowledge Base article provides instructions on how to extract the SHA-1 or SHA-256 fingerprint from a Google Play signing certificate when the developer has selected Google to manage the certificates.
+This Knowledge Base article provides instructions on how to extract a SHA-1 or SHA-256 fingerprint from a Google Play signing certificate in order to sign and manage certificates on Google Play. (sometimes this is done to allow Google to send different configurations to specific Android devices).

 Appdome is a mobile integration platform as a service (iPaaS) that allows users to add a wide variety of features, SDKs and APIs to Android and iOS apps.
 Using a simple ‘click to add’ user interface, Appdome allows anyone to easily integrate features to any mobile app – instantly, no code or coding required.

-To use Appdome’s private signing, you need the SHA-1 or SHA-256 fingerprint from the signing certificate from your Google Play account.
+To use Appdome’s signing or private signing with an app meant to be re-signed on Google Play, you need to extract the SHA-1 or SHA-256 fingerprint from the app signing certificate from your Google Play account.

-If you enable Google app signing when uploading your Fused app to Google Play, you need to enable “Private Signing” on Appdome before uploading the fused app to Google Play.
-The Private Signing option is located under the “Sign” tab after you fuse an Android app.
-If you don’t enable Private Signing, when you sign the app on Google Play will trigger Appdome Anti-Tampering.
+To sign apps on Google Play, you need to enable the option “Use Google Play App Signing“ while signing on the Appdome platform before uploading the Appdome-built app to Google Play.
+This option is located under the “Sign” tab after you fuse an Android app.
+If you don’t enable “Use Google Play App Signing“ when you sign or privately sign your app on the Appdome platform, Google Play re-signing will trigger the Appdome Anti-Tampering security mechanism.

 For more information on Google App signing, visit this resource.